CHAPTER SIX Tipperary:- The Irish origins

 Whatever the circumstances, ten years seems a severe sentence, but although it is difficult to get an exact comparison, one estimate would place the amount stolen as being close to $9000 Australian dollars (2010 value).
 Another comparison can be made with the amount of 55 pounds per year paid to James Bond on his arrival at Portland a little over 10 years later (see Ch 2) which means the amount stolen by Thomas was more than a months wages - a not insignificant amount!
 Had Thomas committed the offence half a century earlier, he may well have been executed, but from 1808 onwards there was progressive reform which by 1861 had reserved capital punishment for more major crimes - fortunately for his descendants!

-Thomas was transported aboard the "Marion" and arrived in Hobart on 16th Sep 1845.
+Thomas was transported aboard the "Marion" which sailed from Woolwich on the 14th June and arrived in Hobart on 16th Sep 1845.
 A surviving document located in the UK national archives mentions that on the voyage to Van Dieman's Land Thomas was placed on the sick list from June 20th to June 28th suffering from rubeola (measles.
 He subsequently worked in a labour gang at Darlington on Maria Island (co-incidentally where another ancestor of mine John Barry or Berry had served as a prison guard almost 20 years previously.
 There is no evidence to suggest Thomas was an habitual criminal.
 The surgeon's report on the "Marion" states that he was well behaved and he seems to have been a model prisoner, to the point where he was granted a conditional pardon after serving seven and a half years.
 His later life also seems to have been above reproach.

 Little more is known of his parents or grandparents.
 However it seems that Thomas' father was still living in Warehorne at the time of the 1851 census.
 He died from cancer of the face on 23rd December 1858 in the Willesborough workhouse in East Ashford.
 He was recorded as being 73 yrs of age.
 Despite its grim reputation the workhouse was the place where many elderly or infirm spent their last days, not because they were paupers or long-term inmates, but because the workhouse infirmary was often the only place available once they could no longer be cared for at home.
 It is estimated that in the 19th century over six per cent of the population may have been in a workhouse at any time.